AndresBena19/CondorLab/README.md

 # Exception manage #

-   + When the dont exist on the database
+   + When the record dont exist on the database
    + When the _id already exist
+   + when is trying  to create a record that already exist, according with the id
    + When a invalid id is sended to remove some record

 # Notes #